danielandresgp/danielandresgp.github.io/_pages/research.md

 ---

 My research revolves around **probability** and **information theory**.
-I have applied it to cosmology, machine learning, statistics, and infectious disesaes, among others.
+I have applied these tools to cosmology, machine learning, statistics, and infectious disesaes, among others.
 I also have a penchant for the philosophy of science, which motivates a lot of my research.

 Most of my research revolves around local measures of information, like the active information